Subscriber OnlyUSAnalysis

 READ MORE

-On Wednesday, her updates ran the gamut on everything from Trump’s brisk intercession in Ukraine-Russia war to his executive order to get rid of paper straws (he loathes the way they “dissolve” in one’s mouth as one is slurping), to offering further happy updates on impending prisoner releases.
+On Wednesday, her updates ran the gamut on everything from Trump’s intercession in the Ukraine-Russia war to his executive order to get rid of paper straws (he loathes the way they “dissolve” in one’s mouth as one is slurping), to offering further happy updates on impending prisoner releases.

 All of this Leavitt delivered with cheery gusto but before she opened the floor to questions, she offered this rebuke to the gathered media.

-“We believe these judges are acting as judicial activists rather than honest arbiters of the law and they have issued at least 12 injunctions against this administration in the past 14 days, often without citing any evidence or grounds for heir lawsuits.”
+“We believe these judges are acting as judicial activists rather than honest arbiters of the law and they have issued at least 12 injunctions against this administration in the past 14 days, often without citing any evidence or grounds for their lawsuits.”

-She and her husband, property developer Nicholas Riccio (59) have one child, born last July.
-After her first press briefing in the White House, The New York Times headline review decreed it to be “a steely, unflinching debut”.
+She and her husband, property developer Nicholas Riccio (59), have one child, born last July.
+After her first press briefing in the White House, the New York Times headline review decreed it to be “a steely, unflinching debut”.

 Already, Trump has expressed his delight in her performances.
 But Leavitt will know the unique demands of the role: she was a staffer during Trump’s first term, which burned through some four White House press secretaries – Sean Spicer, Sarah Huckabee Sanders, Stephanie Grisham and Kayleigh McEnany – over its lifespan.
-And the pace of activity set by the administration over the first three weeks has been frenetic and relentless.
+And the pace of activity set by the administration over the first three weeks has been relentless.

 “First of all, let me just set the record straight,” Leavitt said.

 Asked then whether the decision was tantamount to a precedent-setting retaliation for not using the preferred language and terms of the Trump administration, she responded: “I was very up front in my briefing on day one that if we feel that there are lies being pushed by outlets in this room, we are going to hold those lies accountable.
-And it is a fact that the body of water off the coast of Louisiana is called the Gulf of United States.
+And it is a fact that the body of water off the coast of Louisiana is called the Gulf of America.
 And I’m not sure why news outlets don’t want to call it that.
 But that is what it is.

-Leavitt has a flair for performance – producing receipts, for instance, on Wednesday to back up the evidence of “fraud and waste” unearthed by Elon Musk’s DOGE team.
+Leavitt has a flair for performance – producing receipts, for instance, on Wednesday to back up the evidence of “fraud and waste” unearthed by Elon Musk’s Doge team.
 She even teased that Musk himself might make an appearance in the James Brady press room one of these icy Washington days.